LSSTDESC/firecrown/examples/srd_sn/README.md

 The structure of input dataset follows the same pattern as Pantheon dataset for cosmosis.
-This consists of a single systematic covariance matrix and the data vector which is the Hubble Diagram data.
+This consists of a single systematic covariance matrix and the data vector which is the Hubble Diagram (HD) data.

 Hubble Diagram : The data format can be mostly zeros.
 The only columns that we actually use values from are: zcmb zhel mb dmb
-(redshift in CMB frame, redshift in heliocentric frame, magnitude, and magnitude error).
+(redshift (z) in CMB frame, redshift in heliocentric frame, magnitude, and magnitude error).
-Each row corresponds to one SN1A.
+Each row corresponds to one SN1A in case of unbinned HD or each redshift bin in case of z-binned HD.

 The Hubble Diagram data format should contain the following columns :
 #name zcmb zhel dz mb dmb x1 dx1 color dcolor 3rdvar d3rdvar cov_m_s cov_m_c cov_s_c set ra dec biascor